 A personal representative will be responsible for many things, including:

 North Dakota has adopted the Uniform Probate Code in an effort to simplify and modernize the laws controlling wills and intestacy.
 Therefore, some estates can be handled through informal administration by a personal representative without any legal training or aid.
 More complex estates and situations, however, may require a lawyer familiar with probate law to help walk you through the process and ensure that you fulfill your legal obligations.
-Contact an estate planning lawyer at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or 877-235-8002 (toll free) to discuss your situation.
+Contact an estate planning lawyer at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or 877-235-8002 (toll free) to discuss your situation.

 Image courtesy of jarmoluk/Pixabay